kwodzicki/TAMU_Thesis_KRW/README.txt

 ———————
 Changes
 ——————-
+V0.17.9
+  Update spacing to match the OGAPS Spring 2018 template.
+Also add the option to have Reference sections at the end of each chapter.

 V0.17.6
   Changed the spacing in the title page and the table of contents to better match that of the Jun2017 OGAPS template